Updated: Sep 9, 2021

 The Engineering Department works on many aspects of street, sewer, water, sidewalk and parking construction projects, including planning, designing, estimating costs, writing specifications, supervising, and inspecting.
 Birmingham has streets that are improved and unimproved.
 Download a fact sheet that explains the pros and cons of each, and the differences between them.

-Click this link to access our permit applications.
+Follow this link to access our permit applications and project requirements.

 Sewer & Water